arnitdo/gpguio/README.md

 As of the first commit, nothing.

-What does it require?
+What hardware does it require?
 Well, a working RPi device.
 That's it.
-All dependencies are included in the .zip file
-(Thanks to PyInstaller)

 What is it supposed to do?